jbroadway/saasy/README.md

 ?>
 ```

-If your handler's name is `myapp/reports`, to include this in your SAAS menu, add the
+If your handler's name is `myapp/reports`, to include this in your SaaS menu, add the
 following line to `apps/saasy/conf/config.php`'s `[Sections]` section:

 ```
 reports[myapp/reports] = Reports
 ```

-This will now appear as "Reports" in your SAAS app menu.
+This will now appear as "Reports" in your SaaS app menu.

 ### Adding a custom theme